adner/adner.github.io/_posts/2025-07-19-semantic-kernel-mcp.markdown

     }
 }
 ```
-These tools allows the orchestorator agent to:
+These tools allow the orchestrator agent to:
 - Send messages to the LLM that it is currently evaluating.
 - Switch to a new model that should be evaluated.

-The evaluation is done in a simple web app that uses SignalR to stream responses from LLMs, and a lot of really ugly Javascript that facilitates the communication between the orchestrator and the LLM that is being evaluted.
+The evaluation is done in a simple web app that uses SignalR to stream responses from LLMs, and a lot of really ugly JavaScript that facilitates the communication between the orchestrator and the LLM that is being evaluated.

 The result can be seen in this video: